-The gross economic mismanagement of Venezuela by the "Bolivarian Socialist" government of Nicolás Maduro has effectively destroyed both the ability of the country to produce foodstuffs and other basic goods to fill the needs of its people, and the capacity of its national oil company Petróleos de Venezuela (Pd-VSA) to produce and sell oil to buy those goods from abroad while servicing its accumulated debt.37 The increase in the international oil price in the second half of 2016, combined with PdVSA's restructuring of a portion of its commercial debt, allowed Venezuela to make it through the end of the calendar year without defaulting and producing a government fiscal crisis,38 but as the country's foreign currency reserves go to zero, it is doubtful that it will be able to continue to both pay its bills and import sufficient food to feed its people through 2017.
+The gross economic mismanagement of Venezuela by the "Bolivarian Socialist" government of Nicholas Maduro has effectively destroyed both the ability of the country to produce foodstuffs and other basic goods to fill the needs of its people, and the capacity of its national oil company PdVSA to produce and sell oil to buy those goods from abroad while servicing its accumulated debt.

+The increase in the international oil price in the second half of 2016, combined with PdVSA's restructuring of a portion of its commercial debt together allowed Venezuela to make it through the end of the calendar year without defaulting and producing a government fiscal crisis, but as the country's foreign currency reserves go to zero, it is doubtful that it will be able to continue to both pay its bills and import sufficient food to feed its people through 2017.

-The involvement of the military in the narco-trafficking and other criminal activities rampant in the country arguably make senior military leaders reluctant to move against the Maduro government for its abandonment of the constitutional order, lest a new government come to power willing to prosecute them, or extradite them to the United States for their role in those activities.39
+The involvement of the military in the narcotrafficking and other criminal activities rampant in the country arguably make senior military leaders reluctant to move against the Maduro government for its abandonment of the constitutional order, lest a new government come to power willing to prosecute them, or extradite them to the United States for their role in those activities.

-Nonetheless, the actions of Maduro-aligned government organizations in October 2016 to suspend the constitutionally-permitted recall referendum and threaten to jail the leaders of the opposition-led Congress effectively closes one of the few constitutional avenues remaining in the country for removing the Maduro leadership and averting the economic collapse of the country.40
+Nonetheless, the actions of Maduro-aligned government organizations in October 2016 to suspend the constitutionally-permitted recall referendum and threaten to jail the leaders of the opposition-led Congress effectively closes one of the few constitutional avenues remaining in the country for removing the Maduro leadership and averting the economic collapse of the country.

-The United States should be prepared for the possibility of the breakdown of order, to include the possible splintering of the armed forces and a complex struggle between armed groups including the "collectivos" (armed local proregime groups), Venezuela's national guard, and criminal groups, among others.
+The United States should be prepared for the possibility of the breakdown of order, to include the possible splintering of the armed forces and a complex struggle between armed groups including the "collectivos" (armed local pro-regime groups), Venezuela's National Guard, and criminal groups, among others.
 Such a breakdown could lead to a million or more refugees, principally moving west into the plains of Colombia in an area already dominated by rebel groups and criminal bands.
-Such a collapse would also impact Venezuela's other neighbors, including the island nation of Trinidad and Tobago, separated from Venezuela by only a few miles of water, 41 as well as Guyana, 42 whose border with Venezuela in the Essequibo region is less connected by roads, but currently disputed by the Venezuelan government.
+Such a collapse would also impact Venezuela's other neighbors, including the island nation of Trinidad and Tobago, separated from Venezuela by only a few miles of water, as well as Guyana, whose border with Venezuela in the Essequibo region is less connected by roads, but currently disputed by the Venezuelan government.

-Shape the Rules of the Game
+Shape the rules of the game